veralily/MM-LSTM/README.md

 	- *_withattributes.txt

 		The files with suffix of '_withattribute' contain both events and attributes sequences.
-The words before ":" represent the sequence labels, which are not analyzed in MM-LSTM.
+The words before ":" in each line represent the sequence labels, which are not analyzed in MM-LSTM.
+We drop these words in preprocessing period.